-Medicare Advantage is successful because policymakers, health plans, providers and beneficiaries alike recognize the value achieved by a fully integrated care delivery system.
-Medicare Advantage beneficiaries report very high levels of satisfaction: 92% of Medicare Advantage beneficiaries are satisfied with their coverage and 81% of beneficiaries said they believe they experience better health outcomes with Medicare Advantage.
-Providers are also increasingly realizing the value of the capitated, integrated model offered under Medicare Advantage.
-In 2016, providers represented 58% of new Medicare Advantage (MA) organizations entering the program.
-39 According to American Medical Group Association members, capitated payments to providers in 2017 increased by 21% and members expect Medicare Advantage and Traditional FFS Medicare revenues to be essentially equal by 2019.
-40
+Medicare Advantage is successful because policymakers, health plans, providers and beneficiaries recognize the value achieved by a fully integrated care delivery system.
+Medicare Advantage beneficiaries report very high levels of satisfaction: 92% are satisfied with the quality of care received, 89% are satisfied with the selection of available doctors, and 81% said they believe they experience better health outcomes with Medicare Advantage.56

-CMS: “Medicare Advantage remains a popular choice among beneficiaries and has high satisfaction ratings.”
-41
+CMS: “Medicare Advantage remains a popular choice among beneficiaries and has high satisfaction ratings.”59

 “I think [Medicare Advantage] is a great option for our seniors.”

 “The success of Medicare Advantage and the prescription drug program demonstrates what a strong and transparent health market can do—increase quality while lowering costs.”